 Ultimate Fighting Championship (UFC)

 Ultimate Fighting Championship, also known as UFC, is a privately owned company headquartered in the US.
-It is part of a corporate structure that includes Endeavor, TKO Group, and IMG.
-Founded in 1993, with an estimated 1,610 employees, the company reported $1.4B in revenue as of 2024, functioning as a tier 1 media tech buyer.
-The company operates as a global sports brand and pay-per-view event provider, specializing in martial arts.
+Founded in 1993, the organization employs approximately 1610 individuals and reported $1.4B in revenue as of 2024.
+It operates under parent companies Endeavor, TKO Group, and IMG.
+As a tier 1 media tech buyer, the company specializes in martial arts, functioning as a global sports brand and pay-per-view event provider.

 2024 Revenue